pydevcs/Flipper-Starfield/README.md

-# M1 Simulator and Momentum Firmware Build
+# Apple Silicon Simulator and FlipperZero Firmware Build

-This repository contains instructions for building and running the M1 Simulator (Starfield) and the Momentum Firmware.
+This repository contains instructions for building and running the Apple Silicon Simulator (Starfield) and the Flipper Firmware.

-## M1 Simulator (Starfield)
+## Apple Silicon Simulator (Starfield)

-The M1 Simulator is a simple starfield simulation that you can build and run on macOS with an M1 chip.
+The Apple Silicon Simulator is a simple starfield simulation that you can build and run on macOS with an Apple silicon chip.
 Follow the steps below to compile and run the simulator.

 ### Prerequisites